maxio-yu/LearnGIT/README.md

     2. git branch --set-upstream-to origin/test
 - After more test, I found if server don't have the test branch, you need to push first:
     - git push origin test
+- when you clone a git, you're on master branch, if you want to checkout to dev branch (already have on server), you should try git branch dev origin/dev

 ## Rebase